bwz3rbot/Discord-3-Strike-Bot/README.md

 ## Windows <a name = "windows"></a>

-Windows users simply click `mongo.bat` to start the database in the correct location.\
+Windows users click `mongo.bat` to start the database in the correct location.\
-Once mongo is up and running, you may use `run.bat` to start the bot.
+Once mongo is up and running, use `run.bat` to start the bot.

 ## Mac and Linux <a name = "mac-linux"></a>

 Mac and Linux users must use the .sh versions of the files.
-You must also first set them as executable before using.
+You must also first set them to be executable before running.
 To do so run these commands:
 ```
 $ sudo chmod +x mongo.sh
 $ sudo chmod +x run.sh
 ```
-Now that you've given execute permission on both files for your machine, you can use them to run the bot.
+Now that you've given execute permission on both of files for your machine, you can use them to run the bot.

-First open a terminal window and CD into the bot.
-The database needs to be running in its own window before running the bot.
+First open a terminal window and `CD` into the bot.
+The database needs to be running in its own terminal window before starting the bot.
 Use this command to run the MongoDB server instance in the correct location:
 ```
 $ ./mongo.sh
 ```

-With the database up and running, you may open another terminal window and run this command to start the bot:
+With the database up and running, you may open another terminal window, `CD` back into the bot and run this command to start the bot:
 ```
 $ ./run.sh
 ```